April 1, 2023

 Polkadot project created byEthereum co-founder Gavin Wood will be launched this year.
 In October 2017, Polkadot held an ICO, raising about $ 145 million on it, and last year conducted a closed sale of tokens, hoping to attract about $ 60 million, but its results were not published.
 Wood recently said that because of the coronavirus, it’s hard to pinpoint the exact launch dates for the Polkadot network, but the developers will make every effort to complete this task.

-Recall that in January Coinbase Custody and Bison Trails joined the Proof of Stake Alliance (POSA), urging regulators to develop provisions for the regulation and taxation of staking.
+Recall that in January, Coinbase Custody and Bison Trails joined the Proof of Stake Alliance (POSA), calling on regulators to develop regulations to regulate and tax staking.